-Full details of molecular dimensions, including those involving H atoms, should be supplied, but only values that are of special interest should be flagged for printing by setting the \geom\...\flag value to yes.
-Torsion angles if provided in the CIF, should not normally include those involving H atoms; those in which three of the atoms are nearly collinear should be removed.
+All symmetry-unique bond lengths and angles, including those involving H atoms, should be provided in the CIF, but only values that are of special interest should be flagged for printing in a table by setting the \geom\...\flag value to yes.
+The inclusion of torsion angles in the CIF is encouraged, but should not normally include those involving H atoms; those in which three of the atoms are nearly collinear should be removed.
 The data to be printed will be reviewed by the Co-editor and Section Editor.
 All submitted geometry data should be in some sensible order and are available to readers from Crystallography Journals Online (see §7).